qftc/qftc.org/content/en/posts/ward-5-race.md

 ##### Racial justice:

 * Stated his support for the ordinance to establish the Department of Social Justice and Equity on record in Ordinance Committee meeting
 * Co-sponsored a city council resolution “2020-147 - Recognizing October as Filipino American History Month” in 2020 along with 5 other councilmembers
+* Supports teaching accurate, non-whitewashed history (including critical race theory) and applying it to government planning

 ##### Environmentalism:

 * Co-sponsored a city council resolution “2021-074 – City Council Opposition to Pine Island Boardwalk” in 2021 along with 6 other councilmembers
 * Co-sponsored a city council resolution “2020-166 – Continued Legal Action in Opposition to Weymouth Gas Compressor Station” in 2020 along with 6 other councilmembers
 * Sponsored a city council resolution “2020-038 – Exploring purchase of 797 Quincy Shore Drive for the purposes of preserving it as open space and coastal protection” in 2020
+* Opposes putting a bridge over Black’s Creek for environmental reasons
 * Worked to turn the Beachcomber site into a mitigation project as a city council member in the 1990s

-\[_- Opposes putting a bridge over Black’s Creek for environmental reasons_ ß not sure if this is “progressive”\]
+##### Miscellaneous:

+* Says that he would not accept donations from developers or contractors whose projects were being voted on directly by city council

 ***